cristianodiniz/chamada/README.md

 Cristiano Diniz Pinto, cristianodp@gmail.com

 ## License
-Chamata is available under the Apache License 2.0.
+Chamada is available under the Apache License 2.0.
 See the LICENSE file for more info.